bao333dz/corpus-forge/REPORT.md

 Document how AI tools were used.

 * What tools were used for what purposes?
+- Copilot was mostly used for bugs detection, but it also did help in setting up the logic back bone and first layer of the UI.

 * How did AI influence design and implementation decisions?
+- You can feel the design is "AI" with all the icon and things, however, the logical parts are intiallized by us and if we need AI's help, we try to steer it to our way.

 * How did AI impact your learning and development process?
 * How did you evaluate AI-generated suggestions?
 * How did you detect and handle AI errors or limitations?